Tomorrow's World Viewpoint Archives

 Presented by: Jonathan Riley

-The morning of December 7th, 1941 saw Pearl Harbor awake to a Japanese surprise attack meant to
+The morning of December 7th, 1941 saw Pearl Harbor awake to a Japanese surprise attack meant to remove the USA from WWII before this "sleeping giant awoke".
+What did Japan see in this isolationist nation that caused them such fear?

 Watch online >>